 anaerobic conditions that limit oxidation?

+Again this sentence is miss-leading.
+We changed the word “oxidized” to “decomposed”.

 Page 718, line 29 “upon in contact”.
 Rephrase

+We rephrased the sentence and also changed the reference:

+“When the concentration of SOM is high, the reduced Fe (Fe2+) in soil solution is rapidly oxidized when in contact with air and forms a poorly ordered Fe3+ oxide film on the surface of water and eventually precipitates as orange colored deposits called ferrihydrite (Schwertmann and Taylor, 1989).”

 Page 718 line 26.
 Should not sub-Antarctic soils also be included here?
 Or perhaps just simplify to cold-region soils?

+Yes.
+We inserted “sub-Antarctic”.

 Page 719, line 9-10.”
 SOM at the surface can be mixed with the surface few centimeters of mineral soil a: : :”.
 I do not follow the meaning of this sentence?

+We revised the sentence as: “Under snow cover, sublimation ice can build near the surface from water vapor in the soil surface atmosphere and resulted in needle ice.
+In this process small amount of surface-accumulated organic matter can be mixed with the top few centimeters of mineral soil promoting aggregation, disrupting root establishment and favoring biotic crust formation.(Michaelson et al., 2008; 2012).”

 Page 720, line 18. “: : :in permafrost soils other processes, such as cryoturbation, deformation